clarencejktan/GetData_Project/README.md

 Data_ course from Johns Hopkins University on Coursera.

 ## Brief Data Description
 I use the [Human Activity Recognition Using Smartphones Data Set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/index.html).

+__Most of the material describing the raw data is extracted from the Data Set website cited above, and the accompanying files in the zip archive.
+This information is reproduced both in the Readme file, and the Codebook.
+I acknowledge these sources and the study authors Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.__

 The raw data in zip format can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ## Script
 The main script `run_analysis.R` does the following to the raw data: